The objective of this course is for the student to learn:

 Printed copies of the descriptions can be made at home on your own computer, in the library for $0.10/page, on a computer in your college, and in some dormitories for free (you only need to supply the paper).
 The expense for this is minimal, since no project description is longer than 5 pages.

 Students are encouraged to work together; however, each type of assignment has a set of requirements as to the extent of collaboration permitted in the final submitted version.
 These requirements are as follows

 - Final Project Reports: Each group may choose to turn in one report as a group or each member of the group may turn in a separate report.
 Each report turned in must be original and data cannot be shared between groups.
 If a group report is turned in, all members of the group will receive the same grade for the report.
 Individual reports will receive separate grades.

-Always have the lecture course textbook available to you when meeting online.
+Always bring the lecture course textbook with you to lab.
 If you don't have one, you must borrow or buy one for use in this course.

 Students are presumed to have an electronic mail account, to have their address published in USC's online directory and to check their e-mail regularly.
 The laboratory instructors, support staff, and faculty in charge of the laboratory can all be reached via an e-mail link at the laboratory web site.